Leviosa 2019: The Great “Canon vs. Fandom” Debate

 When asked what they thought of the extended canon, the panelists were less than enthusiastic.
 From that point on, we delved into the questions of why much of the fandom is reluctant to accept extended canon and why it is important that fandom is allowed to challenge and critique canon.

 We first discussed why Fantastic Beasts doesn’t feel satisfying to so many fans.
 One reason put forward was that the story itself, which tries to combine Newt’s adventures in Magizoology with Grindelwald’s campaign of terror and Dumbledore’s struggle to stop him, is trying to do too much, with the end result feeling incohesive.

-Another reason the panelists gave is that, as Davis beautifully said, “When you write what you know, that’s when it becomes most universal.
-It’s harder to connect with things when you write what you don’t know.”
+Another reason the panelists gave is that, as Davis beautifully said, “When you write what you know, that’s when it becomes most universal.”
 Now that Rowling is trying to expand the wizarding world onto new continents and into other cultures, the story she is trying to tell does not feel as genuine as Harry Potter feels.

 Jordan: I’ve never gotten into more fights on Twitter than when I’ve said this sucks and this is harmful and I get tons of people raining down on me.
 I’m speaking out about harm, actual harm that is being committed to my community, to the fans that I have met with and made connections with… and we should be allowed to be critical when things are actively harming us or other groups of people are speaking out. … It is worth exploring how the fandom interacts with canon, and when they use [Rowling’s] word as law to silence people who are speaking out about it.